CALENDAR OF EVENTS 2020 - Meeting, Guest Speaker & Excursion Program to December

 Time: 10.30am – 12.30pm

-Parking: Unrestricted parking after 10.00am on Pacific Highway, same side and near the Old School House; 2 hour in parking station east side of railway line; 3 hour parking under the Gordon Centre, cnr Pacific Highway, entry via Dumaresq Street.
+Parking: Parking: Limited unrestricted parking after 10am on Pacific Highway, same side and near the Old School House; 3-hour parking is recommended under the Gordon Centre, cnr Pacific Highway, entry is via Dumaresq Street.

 Contact the Secretary for bookings and information: firstname.lastname@example.org